simaosanguinho/SIRS-Project/Report.md

 There are still some features and improvements that could be made to the project.
 For example, we could implement a web interface for the car owner to manage the car configurations, which would make it easier for the car owner to interact with the car by having a better UI/UX.

 Another improvement that could be made is to implement support for multiple entities, such as multiple car owners, mechanics and car manufacturers.
-This would allow the project to be more flexible and to better mimic a real-world scenario.
+This would allow the project to be more flexible and to better mimic and suit a real-world scenario.

 \[falar sobre o que pode ser melhorado\]